TempoQuestInc/AceCAST-Docs/source/RunningAcecast.rst

 Running AceCAST
 ###############

-Before attempting to run make sure you have installed AceCAST properly and acquired a valid license to use the software (see :ref:`Installation Guide <Installation>`).
+Before attempting to run, make sure AceCAST and its dependencies have been installed correctly and that you have a valid AceCAST license to use the software (see :ref:`installationguide`).

 Input Data
 ==========